mat13109/AfterLife-Discord-bot-V2/readme.md

 Ctrl + C to stop.
 ## Progam new features
 ### To-know
-At this point in time, the bot can only react to message.
+At this point in time, the bot can only react to messages.
 ### How-to
 Create a new folder in Features and a .js file inside it
 Add the following: